opengauss-mirror/docs/content/en/docs/Toolreference/gs_expansion.md

 -   The parameter **synchronous\_standby\_names** will not automatically be updated after expansion.
 If you add a standby node for this parameter, please update manually after expansion.

+-   Before expanding a cascade_standby, it is necessary to ensure that there has been already standby in Normal state in the same AZ as the cascade_standby in current cluster, or that standby in the same AZ as the cascade_standby is being expanding at the same time.

 ## Prerequisites<a name="section18105194594714"></a>

 -   The openGauss image package exists on the  database host and is decompressed.
 The capacity is scaled out by running the **./gs\_expansion**  command in the **script/**  directory.